Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: METHODS

 \subsection{BeadSight Hardware}

-The version of BeadSight used for this work was constructed in a multi-part design that separated the deformed surface, camera, and contact surface.
-The BeadSight enclosure is a 3D printed body with threaded heat inserts on attachment points, and includes a mount that attaches the body to the Franka Emika Panda robot gripper.
-A "lid" allows easy separation of an interchangeable contact surface, making the system repairable for long-term wear and tear.
-The lid consists of a 3D printed frame, press-fit acrylic insert, and a hydro-gel bead sac.
-The hydro-gel bead sac is backed with white adhesive tape to reflect light back to the camera and improve visibility of the deformation.
-Black Polyvinyl Chloride (PVC) adhesive tape is the final layer on the hydro-gel bead sac, sealing the sensor from external light sources.
+The BeadSight sensor used in this work measures contact forces using the deformation of hydro-gel beads, captured by a rear-mounted camera.
+Its 3D-printed enclosure (Figure \ref{fig:beadassembly}) includes threaded heat inserts for attachments and a mount for the Franka Emika Panda robot gripper.
+The housing and lid allow easy replacement of the contact surface, enhancing durability.
+The lid consists of a 3D-printed frame, a press-fit acrylic insert, and a hydro-gel bead sac, which is backed with white adhesive tape to improve light reflection.
+Black PVC adhesive tape seals the sensor from external light sources (Figure \ref{fig:beadsacs}).

-The hydro-gel bead sacs themselves are of the same construction as \cite{george2024beadsight}, using Polyacrylamide (PAM) beads that are hydrated with water and sealed in clear PVC sheeting.
-For the data in this work, the bead sac used about 50 green PAM beads hydrated with 5ml of water.
-The embedded camera is also the same as in \cite{george2024beadsight}, a 1080 $\times$ 1920 USB camera with 180\textdegree fish eye lens.
-4 LEDs illuminate the hydro-gel sac, with the camera capturing at 30Hz.
-The image frames from the camera are down-scaled to 480 $\times$ 480 resolution and the fish-eye is corrected before processing.
+Using the same method as \cite{george2024beadsight}, the hydro-gel bead sacs use Polyacrylamide (PAM) beads hydrated with water and sealed in clear PVC sheeting.
+For this work, each sac contained 50 green PAM beads hydrated with 5ml of water.
+The embedded camera, also from \cite{george2024beadsight}, is a 1080 × 1920 USB camera with a 180° fish-eye lens, capturing at 30Hz.
+Four LEDs illuminate the bead sac, and images are downscaled to 480 × 480 resolution with fish-eye correction before processing.